alfa-yohannis/ethical-pinset/README.md

 # ethical-pinset
-This a fork from the Epsilon project:
+This a fork of the Epsilon project:

 https://git.eclipse.org/c/epsilon/org.eclipse.epsilon.git